anishfyi/code-beautifier/README.md

 ## Usage

 1. Open the application in your browser
-2. Paste your unformatted code in the left editor
+2. Paste your unformatted HTML code in the editor
 3. Click the "Beautify Code" button
-4. The formatted code will appear in the right editor
+4. The formatted code will replace the input code

 ## Technologies Used